etujnr/Data-Analysis-with-SQL/README.md

-# Healthcare-Data-Analysis-with-SQL
+# Data-Analysis-with-SQL
-This repository contains the ER diagram and hospital database to help you learn SQL.
+1. This repository contains the ER diagram and hospital database to help you learn SQL.
+2. It contains the popular chinook database for learning SQL.